carinabeauvais/MechaCar_Statistical_Analysis/README.md

 Lot 3 shows a mean of 1496.14 and a p-value of 0.04 which is lower than the common significance level of 0.05 which indicates to reject the null hypothesis.
 ![lot3 ttest](https://user-images.githubusercontent.com/96350410/162074907-8474e9cb-1da0-46b9-8f3a-2500dfb23d96.png)

+###### Deliverable 4
+###### Study Design: MechaCar vs Competition
+What metrics are you going to test?
+* It would be important to understand what buyers look for, things like cost, fuel efficiency, design, color and service options.
+MPG, HP, color options and cost are all factors.
+The cost is probably one of the most important factors for consumers followed by MPG given the price of gas in the country right now.
+Some people find great importance in the color options and the design of the interior as well.
+What is the null hypothesis or alternative hypothesis?
+* The null hypothesis does not show statistical relationship betwen units told and the price of a car.
+What statistical test would you use to test the hypothesis and why?
+* I would use a linear regression model.
+What data is needed to run the statistical test?
+* We would want to know how many cars sold and at what price.
+These things would be important to understand for staffing and inventory needs and time of year sales are best.